moosasharieff/group2-global-green-init/README.md

 Database
 Database persistence technology

-Define the buisness Requirements
+Define the business requirements
-1.Online Grant Application System - Develop an online platform for grant applications supporting climate change initiatives 2.Grant Types - Provide different grant options, including the popular Teto grant offering funds up to €10,000 3.User Registration and Details Collection - Gather applicant details and funding requirements to map them to suitable grants.
+1. Online Grant Application System - Develop an online platform for grant applications supporting climate change initiatives
+2. Grant Types - Provide different grant options, including the popular Teto grant offering funds up to €10,000
+3. User Registration and Details Collection - Gather applicant details and funding requirements to map them to suitable grants.
 Include an additional field for special award applications.
-4.Administrator Access - Allow Nausicaä Enterprises to access and edit detailed information securely.
+4. Administrator Access - Allow Nausicaä Enterprises to access and edit detailed information securely.
-5.Data Security - Ensure robust security measures to protect applicant data and prevent unauthorized changes once submitted.
+5. Data Security - Ensure robust security measures to protect applicant data and prevent unauthorized changes once submitted.
-6.Clean and Simple Interface - Design an intuitive and user-friendly interface for ease of use by grant applicants.
+6. Clean and Simple Interface - Design an intuitive and user-friendly interface for ease of use by grant applicants.
-7.Prototype Development - Create simple prototype pages to test the system's functionalities and validate the pipeline developed for the project.
+7. Prototype Development - Create simple prototype pages to test the system's functionalities and validate the pipeline developed for the project.

 Named queries and database triggers for security
 Regex for cleansing and validation of data before sending to the database.